 We receive a wide range of wildlife that has included the other three native species of Costa Rican primates; squirrel monkeys, spider monkeys, and capuchins.
 We also receive a wild variety of birds including, parrots, toucans, hawks, owls, pelicans, doves, vultures, as well as margays, squirrels, porcupines, opossums, pizotes, raccoons, kinkajous, snakes, porcupines and bats.
 We also have a long term resident at the Refuge – Mariano the scarlet macaw who unfortunately has a permanent injury to his wing since his rescue many years ago.

-Our Emergency Response Team responds to more than 200 wildlife emergencies each year and is specifically trained to deal with monkeys and other wildlife who are injured by falling from broken branches, high-voltage electrocutions, cars and attacks from other wildlife or domestic pets.
+Our Emergency Response Team responds to more than 400 wildlife emergencies each year and is specifically trained to rescue monkeys and other wildlife who are injured by falling from broken branches, high-voltage electrocutions, cars and attacks from other wildlife or domestic pets.
 The Refuge receives and treats all types of wild animals, but howler monkeys have become our specialty.
 Because of our expertise and experience with rehabilitating howler monkeys, we also receive monkeys that have been injured in other locations from all over Costa Rica.

 At the Refuge Clinic, our team of professionals and volunteers provide immediate and long-term medical attention.
 Injured adult animals that require continued care are quarantined for a period of time and then transferred to outdoor enclosures, where they continue to receive supervision and medical evaluation.
 As soon as the adult animals are deemed healthy they are returned to the jungle and whenever possible, to the same location from where they were rescued.